olivergregorius/micropython_ota/README.md

 For each project a directory must exist in the server's document root.
 Inside this directory a file "version" exists containing the version-tag to be pulled by the devices, e.g. `v1.0.0`.
 The source code files to be pulled by the devices are placed right next to the version-file, prefixed by the version-tag.
-This structure also provides the ability to do a rollback by simply changing the version-tag in the version-file to an older version-tag, as long as the relevant source code files still reside in the directory as well.
+This structure also provides the ability to do a rollback by simply changing the version-tag in the version-file to an older version-tag, as long as the relevant source code files still reside in the directory.

-In the following example two projects "sample" and "big_project" are defined:
+In the following example two projects "sample" and "big_project" are configured:

 ```
 server-root/